aashoo17/notes/src/general/std/time.md

 types of clocks in CPU

-1. time measuring clock (this is generally lower frequency set to 32768 Hz) - can run on battery power when computer is fully dead
+1. time measuring clock (this is generally lower frequency set to 32768 Hz) - can run on battery power even when computer is fully dead
 2. controlling CPU instruction execution speed(we see like 2.5 GHz, 2 GHz these days)

 **epoch**